 Where do you breakfast, St. Louis?
 Many consider breakfast to be the most important meal of the day- and we certainly aren’t going to argue.
 In fact, many St. Louisans realized that it can be just as delicious and satisfying no matter what time of day it is.
 Fortunately, there are many great dining establishments in STL to choose from.
-Check out the following St. Louis restaurants offering a wide variety of delicious breakfast and brunch options. included in continental breakfasts.
-Some even St Louis restaurants include porridge in their menu.
+Check out the following St. Louis restaurants offering a wide variety of delicious breakfast and brunch options included in continental breakfasts.
+Some St. Louis restaurants include porridge in their menu.

 Breakfast – Brunch St. Louis

 Whether you are in the mood for something sweet or something savoury, breakfast has it for you.
 Popular breakfast food served at STL restaurants include cereal, oatmeal, toast with butter and jam, fruit, eggs, tea, coffee, or fruit juice.
 Other popular breakfast dishes are muffins, pancakes, sausages, bacon, sweet breads, crumpets, waffles, muesli and oatmeal.
 When it comes to a continental breakfast, this often consists of cold meat, cheese, and bread or a croissant.
-Foods that are starchy such as pastries are also typically
+Foods that are starchy such as pastries are also typically available.

 In St. Louis, it is very common to include eggs in one’s breakfast.
 Scrambled and sunny side up eggs are always available in breakfast menus across the country.
 Other cooking styles such as poached, hard boiled, and eggs Benedict are also quite common.
 Of course, we can’t forget omelettes.
 Bacon, sausage links, hash browns are also often served alongside eggs.